License Application Info

 • If you cannot locate it, ask your high school to email you a transcript, which you can use in place of a diploma.

-5. Veterans ONLY: submit a copy of discharge form (DD214 & DD215) to receive benefits of the Valor ACT and 5 points exam credits.
+4. Veterans ONLY: submit a copy of discharge form (DD214 & DD215) to receive benefits of the Valor ACT and 5 points exam credits.
 Disregard this step if you are not a Veteran.

-• You can scan directly from your phone.
+• You can scan using your phone.
 Start a new email message, click in the body of the email and click the SCAN Icon, shown circled in yellow below.
 Have your documents stacked, moving each one aside after you scan it.
 The documents will automatically be attached to the email as one PDF.

 • Also, iPhones have a built-in scanner in the NOTES App.
 See video below for how to use it.
 It is very easy.

-8. Once you are approved to take the exam, you will receive an email from PSI with instructions on creating an account and scheduling the exam.
+Once you are approved to take the exam, you will receive an email from PSI with instructions on creating an account and scheduling the exam.

 Important things to know:

-1. It can take up to 60 days to approve your application.
+1. It can take up to 45 days to approve your application.

 3. We do NOT recommend CALLING PSI for the status of your application.
 We strongly suggest communicating with PSI via e-mail only.

-9. Upon taking the exam, email a photo* of the license or test results to Tricia@bostonjatc.org and Homework@bostonjatc.org.
+Upon taking the exam, email a photo* of the license or test results to Tricia@bostonjatc.org and Contact@bostonjatc.org.

 • Pay rate increases go into effect the day after you email proof of taking the exam.